-Oregon marijuana: Lots of data, few to analyze and check it
+Tons of legal marijuana leave regulators awash in data

 "It's important to do it, but it's burdensome for a small business," Bergen said.

-The data has been useful in confirming wrongdoing in roughly 50 investigations, though less than half of them were triggered by the data, commission spokesman Rob Pettinger said.
+The data has been useful in confirming wrongdoing in roughly 50 investigations, though less than half of them were triggered by the data, commission spokesman Mark Pettinger said.

 On a recent morning, Cecilia Espinoza sat at a table inside Avitas' production facility, staring at a desktop computer.
 A small wheel spun on the screen for a couple of minutes as she waited for the web application to open so she could update information about the hundreds of plants growing in the 12,000-square-foot (1,115-square-meter) building.

-Note: This story has been corrected to show the liquor commission spokesman's name is Mark Pettinger, not Rob Pettinger.